j-o-e-y/unhashed/reviews-guides/myetherwallet_02-04-18/review-guide_myetherwallet.md

 ![unique features pic](/reviews-guides/myetherwallet_02-04-18/myetherwallet-media/myether_unique-features_cropped.png)

-A few of the most useful and powerful features are: swapping between Bitcoin (BTC) and Ether (ETH), creating and interacting with smart contracts, registering with the Ethereum Name Service (ENS), and selling registered domains.
+A few of the most useful and powerful features are: swapping between Bitcoin (BTC) and ETH, creating and interacting with smart contracts, registering with the Ethereum Name Service (ENS), and selling or buying registered domains.
 These types of services usually require visiting an external website.
-Achieving this all within a light wallet is pretty rare.
+Achieving all this within a light wallet is pretty rare.

 ## MyEtherWallet User Guide